Jammed Keplerian gas leads to the formation and disappearance of spiral arms in a coupled map lattice for astronomical objects: Dynamic properties of a spiral arm based on traffic jams

 \subsection{Motion of a spiral arm}

-A spiral arm is a type of traffic jam formed by high dense jammed Keplerian gas particles, as described in the previous subsection.
-This traffic jam moves along the circular flow not only with the velocity $v_{g}$ of jammed Keplerian gas particles, but also with the velocity $v_{io}$ caused by both a gas inflow into and outflow from the jam.
+There is an astronomical traffic jam formed by high dense jammed Keplerian gas particles in a spiral arm, as described in the previous subsection.
+The traffic jam moves along the circular flow not only with the velocity $v_{g}$ of jammed Keplerian gas particles, but also with the velocity $v_{io}$ caused by both a gas inflow into and outflow from the jam.
 This circular movement of the traffic jam is observed as the rotation of the spiral arm with the velocity

-The velocity $v_{io}$ is opposite to the velocity $v_{g}$, which is well known as a property of traffic jams.
+The velocity $v_{io}$ is opposite to the velocity $v_{g}$, which is well known as a property of traffic jams \cite{Nishinari}.
 We briefly explain the opposite velocity $v_{io}$.
 In the tail of the traffic jam (cells $i\le 23$ in Fig.\,\ref{fig:cm.eps}), Keplerian gas particles are decelerated to be part of the jam, and thus the tail of the jam becomes longer.
 On the other hand, in the front of the jam (cells $i\ge 27$ in Fig.\,\ref{fig:cm.eps}), jammed Keplerian gas particles are accelerated to leave the jam, and thus the front of the jam becomes shorter.
 The longer tail and shorter front leads to the backward movement of the jam with the opposite velocity $v_{io}$ ($v_{io}<0$).
 Therefore, the traffic jam moves with the velocity $v_{j}$ less than the velocity $v_{g}$ of jammed Keplerian gas particles.

 We obtain the three velocities $v_{j}$, $v_{g}$ and $v_{io}$ to verify their relationship described above.
 First, the velocity $v_{j}$ of the arm is calculated as follows.
 Figs.\,\ref{fig:pv_1350_1360.eps}a and \ref{fig:pv_1350_1360.eps}b show the snapshots of gas clump masses $m_{ij}^{t}$ at $t=1350$ and 1360 respectively.
 In Fig.\,\ref{fig:pv_1350_1360.eps}, the arm is in counterclockwise rotation.
 The rotation angle $\Delta\theta$ is given by about $\pi/60$ for a short period of time $\Delta t=10$ steps and the radial distance $R$ by around 20.
 Thus, the velocity $v_{j}$ is given by